angelomca09/guessthesong-front/Readme.md

 npm run
 ```

-Note that to run successfuly, you'll need to create a `.env.local` file and add the `VITE_API_URL` key to it.
+Note that to run successfuly, you'll need to create a `.env` file and add the `VITE_API_URL` key to it.
 You may use your local API address.
 ```
 VITE_API_URL="http://localhost:5000"
 ```